2008 United States presidential election in Florida: Analysis

 On the other hand, John McCain kept the state relatively close, losing by far less than his national average.
 In northern Florida, a Republican stronghold, McCain won the majority of counties by double-digit landslides.
 Along the panhandle, McCain routinely took over 70% of the vote.
 Obama won only a handful of counties - most home to major colleges.
 Moreover, McCain improved on George Bush's performance in large parts of northern Florida - something he achieved in very few other areas of the country.
 Obama's sole accomplishment involved Duval County (Jacksonville), where he narrowed George Bush's 61,580-vote victory to a far smaller 7,919 margin.
-In 2008, Duval County had only supported a Democrat for president once since 1952, when Jimmy Carter carried it in 1976.
+In 2008, Duval County had only supported a Democrat for president twice since 1952, when John F. Kennedy carried it in 1960 and when Jimmy Carter carried it in 1976.

 In addition, McCain was able to do well along the I-4 corridor in central Florida.
 This heavily populated, "swingy" region often determines which candidate wins in Florida's statewide elections.
 In 2008, the Republican candidate won most counties, including heavily populated areas such as Brevard County.
 However, McCain's unexpectedly poor showing in Orlando, a city that had voted Republican in presidential elections from 1948 to 2004, severely hurt his position in central Florida.

 Democrats also picked up two seats from Florida in the U.S. House of Representatives.
 Democrat Alan Grayson defeated incumbent Republican Ric Keller for Florida's 8th Congressional District seat while Democrat Suzanne Kosmas ousted incumbent Republican Tom Feeney for Florida's 24th Congressional District seat.
 Republicans, however, were successful at winning back Republican Mark Foley's old congressional seat in Florida's 16th Congressional District seat when Tom Rooney defeated Democratic incumbent Tim Mahoney by a comfortable margin.
 At the state level, Democrats picked up two seats in the Florida House of Representatives as well.

-This also marked the first presidential election in history (and one of only two times to date) that Florida has voted Democratic while nearby Arkansas voted Republican.

 Obama became the first ever Democrat to win the White House without carrying Dixie, Gilchrist, Hamilton or Sumter Counties, as well as the first to do so without carrying Levy County since James Buchanan in 1856, the first to do so without carrying Pasco County since John F. Kennedy in 1960, and the first to do so without carrying Glades, Madison, Hernando, Okeechobee, or Putnam Counties since Lyndon B. Johnson in 1964.

+As of 2024, this is the most recent presidential election where Flagler County and Volusia County supported the Democratic candidate.